Non-exhaustive list of issues that need to be addressed in Australia…

 Australian Prisons – Income tax

-Australian Defence (including border patrol) – Income tax
+Australian Defence Force – Income tax

 Australian State (i.e. external relations) – Income tax